 - Defended a global chemical company, its subsidiary, and its employees in an industrial accident involving traumatic personal injuries.

-- Represented an international aircraft manufacturing company in product liability and wrongful death actions filed in three states.
+- Represented an international aircraft manufacturing company in aviation-related product liability and wrongful death actions filed in four states.

 - Won summary judgment for a regional bank on breach of contract claims.

-- Obtained favorable settlement for a specialty metals manufacturing company in a commercial case involving contract claims and intentional torts.
+- Obtained favorable settlement for a specialty metals manufacturing company in a multi-million dollar commercial case involving contract claims and intentional torts.

 - American Bar Association - Litigation Section, Product Liability Committee; Automotive Subcommittee, Co-Chair